 Brian used a jigsaw to cut scrolls in the ends and the straight part to the other side.
-He was not happy with the results at first, but it was nothing that a little fill, sand, and paint couldn’t hide.
+He was not happy with the results at first, but it was nothing that a little fill, sand, and paint couldn’t hide!
 Good thing we’re not perfectionists around here. #cottagelife

-It did have a weird, ugly back on it that easily screwed off (see the before shot here), which made it look like a stand-alone range when it’s actually a slide-in.
-The range had been added to the kitchen later – I think it’s a 90s model – so the counters didn’t go to the edge.
-And, yes, food and water would routinely make it’s way down the gaps.
+It did have a weird, ugly back on it (that easily screwed off -see the before shot here), which made it look like a stand-alone range when it’s actually a slide-in.
+The range had been added to the kitchen later – I think it’s a 90s model – so the old tile counters didn’t go to the edge.
+Food and water would routinely make it’s way down the gaps.
+Yuck.

-It’s now a full-fledged slide-in range sitting on top of the counter.
-Can I get a high-five?
-SO nice.
-I read online that Bar Keeper’s Friend worked on older, heat-stained stainless stove tops, so I spent an hour cleaning all the nooks and crannies.
+Cleaning tip: I read online that Bar Keeper’s Friend worked on older, heat-stained stainless stove tops, so I spent an hour cleaning all the nooks and crannies.
 And it works!

 When we retrofitted the cabinet over the stove to fit the microwave, we were left with a smaller cabinet that the doors didn’t fit anymore.
 I was fine using it as a shelf, but seeing the electrical outlet we added and the cord was not fine.